heatherveva/hw19_texteditor/README.md

 This is a text editor that runs in the browser.
 It is a single page application that meets PWA criteria, meaning this application is built with data persistence mechanisms and will run both with and without an internet connection.

+When a user types text on the page, the data is saved to a local database.
+An install button makes the application available for download on a user's local machine.
+This allows the application to run and store data offline.

 ## Installation

 This application requires a package called "idb".